nomidi/silverstripe-bugherd-hero-tool/README.md

 Add

 ```
-BugherdHeroTool:
+Nomidi\BugherdHeroTool:
   project_key: 'xxx'
   environment_type: 'dev'
   member_status: false
 ```
-to your config.yml then replace 'xxx' with your bugherd.com project ID.
+to your mysite.yml then replace 'xxx' with your bugherd.com project ID.
 Please ensure to enter your project key with enclosing quotation marks.
 The other parameter (environment_type and member_status) are optional.
 For further information please stick to the documentation.